 The most popular form is called the Priapus Shot.
 This name, taken from the Greek deity of sexual health, was first used by Dr. Charles Runels (of Kardashian vampire facial fame) and caught on from there.

-Unfortunately, there’s been very little research done for any of the specific claims you’ll see the P-Shot marketed for.
+There’s been little research done for any specific claims you’ll see the P-Shot marketed for.
 So before you take the P-Shot to your P (or to your V), here’s what to know.

-PRP therapy involves injecting a concentration of platelets from your own blood into your body.
-Platelets are involved in normal wound healing and mechanisms like blood clotting.
+PRP therapy involves injecting a concentration of platelets from your blood into your body.
+Platelets are involved in wound healing and mechanisms like blood clotting.

 The P-Shot is based on PRP therapy used in recovery from muscle and joint injuries and explored for treating chronic health conditions.